The Law Office of John Vernon Moore, P.A. has a strong emphasis on military divorces and the unique issues associated with military families.

 Survivor Benefit Plan (SBP)

 One of the most contentious points in a divorce is the issue of the Survivor Benefit Plan.
 Along with its associated contentious aspects, the Survivor Benefit Plan also can be quite complex.
+Our Brevard County military divorce attorneys work with you to ensure your rights are protected every step of the way.

 Like other pensions, military pensions earned during the marriage are an asset of the marriage and should be equitably divided among the two spouses.